ERO Duties After Submitting the Return to the IRS

 EROs must retain the following material until the end of the calendar year at the business address from which it originated the return or at a location that allows the ERO to readily access the material as it must be available at the time of IRS request.
 An ERO may retain the required records at the business address of the Responsible Official or at a location that allows the Responsible Official to readily access the material during any period of time the office is closed, as it must be available at the time of IRS request through the end of the calendar year.

-- A copy of U.S. Individual Income Tax Transmittal for an IRS e-file Return">Form 8453, U.S. Individual Income Tax Transmittal for an IRS e-file Return, and supporting documents that are not included in the electronic records submitted to the IRS;
+- A copy of Form 8453, U.S. Individual Income Tax Transmittal for an IRS e-file Return, and supporting documents that are not included in the electronic records submitted to the IRS;

 - Copies of Forms W-2, W-2G and 1099-R;

 - A copy of signed IRS e-file consent to disclosure forms;

 - A complete copy of the electronic portion of the return that can be readily and accurately converted into an electronic transmission that the IRS can process; and

 - The acknowledgement file for IRS accepted returns.

 Forms 8879 and 8878 must be available to the IRS in the same manner described above for three years from the due date of the return or the IRS received date, whichever is later.
 The Submission ID must be associated with Form 8879 and 8878:

 - The Submission ID can be added to the Form 8879 and 8878 or

 - the acknowledgment containing the Submission ID can be associated with Forms 8879 and 8878.